Preston North End have sacked manager Phil Brown after less than a year in charge at Deepdale.

-Brown is the 12th English club manager to lose his job this season and his departure comes just eight days after Peter Ridsdale, formerly with Leeds, Barnsley, Cardiff and Plymouth,
+Brown is the 12th English club manager to lose his job this season and his departure comes just eight days after Peter Ridsdale, formerly with Leeds, Barnsley, Cardiff and Plymouth, joined Preston as chairman.

 Explaining the decision, Ridsdale told BBC Radio Lancashire that changing a manager was always "a big call".